 Needless to say, I attempted to go from conversational to fluent in a week, and while that didn’t work out, it was enough.
 I eventually became fluent over the years on the job and living in Geneva.
 The entire interview process from initial application to getting hired lasted over a month and it was nerve-wracking to say the least.
 I had to fight tooth and nail at the very last round because they basically confided in me that while they wanted to hire me they didn’t want to for xyz reason.
 And well, if you’ve been with me on my Instagram, you know the rest.
 Come find me and my Swiss adventures @organicbeautylover.

 I’ve been working out of Los Angeles since last year, but I recently cold-applied to UBS Switzerland in Zurich this year out of curiosity, and to my HUGE surprise, I got an email from their recruiting department.
 I picked one of the two time slots they offered in the email (which was actually in the middle of the night for me in LA) and had a video Skype interview that lasted about an hour.

 This was not an easy interview and I didn’t expect it would be – it’s UBS the most prominent bank in Switzerland after all!
 It was marketing technical question after technical question, and I winged some of the answers to the best of my ability.
-Sadly, I knew from the start I wouldn’t be able to seriously interview for the position because there would be multiple in-person rounds that involved test cases and presentations.
+Sadly, I knew from the start I wouldn’t be able to seriously interview for the position because there would be multiple in-person rounds that involved test cases and presentations, so I bowed out.
+And while Zurich is an amazing city that many people prefer over Geneva, I would not want to move there because feeling integrated where I live is very important to me and without being able to speak German or Swiss German I know that I would never feel like I truly belong.
 They did say they look forward to receiving my application again in the future.

 Here are some other job search tips: